jaraco/irc/revamp.md

     All the ServerConnection's now run their own processing in a thread.
 This removes the need for process_once()/process_forever(), all the documentation associated with it and allows any GTK/Tk user to easily run their own main loop as usual.
+This also means the user generally doesn't have to bother about the library's event loop at all.

+    As a downside, registered handlers will now trigger in another thread, so the user needs to maintain basic thread-safety for their own application's callbacks.

   * **Delayed 001 / "welcome" event handler to wait for 004 and 005**